citizenfx/natives/MISC/IsSniperBulletInArea.md

 ```

 ```
 Determines whether there is a sniper bullet within the specified coordinates.
-The coordinates form a rectangle.
+The coordinates form an axis-aligned bounding box.
 ```

 ## Parameters